Does Buying Environmentally Friendly Products Make Others Like You More?

 Finally, we tested whether the results differ between Republican, Independent, and Democrat respondents.
 We found a significant interaction (p < 0.001), such that the difference between the Brand Products and Green Products conditions for Democrat respondents (diff = 0.86) was significantly higher than the difference for Independents (diff = 0.41) and Republican respondents (diff = 0.07).

-In summary, if you're hoping for a likability boost from buying products that are good for the environment, you should look to your liberal and female friends.
+If you're hoping for a likability boost from buying products that are good for the environment, you should look to your liberal and female friends.
 Or you could just buy environmentally friendly products because, you know, it's good for the environment.